VisualPhysiologyDB/visual-physiology-opsin-db/README.md

       - _full_iter_sample_results_ - Contains results of our 'sample iterate test' on each dataset - where x number of datapoints are removed from the training data prior to training and used as test data.
 This is repeated until all points have been sampled once.
       - _imputation_tests_ - Contains results comparing the predictions of phylogentic imputation and our ML models for the same data points (varies by dataset).
       - _main_model_results_ - Contains model training results for each dataset, seperated by alignment method used (MAFFT, MUSCLE, GBLOCKS (following MUSCLE alignment) and then by database version (i.e. VPOD_1.0 or VPOD_1.1)
-      - _msp_tests_ - Contain results for model predictions from each dataset on thirty unseen wild-type invertebrate opsins from a separately curated MSP dataset.
+      - _msp_tests_ - Contains results for model predictions from each dataset on thirty unseen wild-type invertebrate opsins from a separately curated MSP dataset.
       - _perf_v_tds_ - Contains results tracking the correlation between dataset size and model R^2, to better understand how training data relate to model performance.
       - _sws_ops_prediction_comparison_test_ - Contains results comparing predictive capabilities of models trained on different data subsets by randomly selecting and removing the same 25 wild-type ultraviolet or short-wave sensitive opsins from the training data of the WDS, Vertebrate, WT, and UVS/SWS.
       - _wt_model_predicting_all_mutants_test_ - Contains results of the Wild-Type model (which lacks data from artificially mutated sequences) predictions on all experimentally mutated opsins in VPOD.